xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0` or `0%`
 Maximum: `1` or `100%`

 The opacity option applies transparency to the viewport, making it **appear more or less transparent**.
 A value of 0% is completely transparent.
 A value of 100% leaves the viewport unchanged.
 Values between 0% and 100% are linear multipliers on the effect.
 Some browsers may provide **hardware acceleration** to render the opacity filter for better performance.
-If omitted, the css filter won't be applied.
+If omitted, the CSS filter won't be applied.

 #### brightness
 Type: `Number`